 “I believe in everything a little bit.”

-Astrology is a Vocabulary
+Astrology is a Language

 I personally think of Astrology as a language — a jargon such as you’ll find in any industry or field of study — a vocabulary for describing the arcane details of human personality.

 You have to remember that the modern vocabulary for describing psychological profiles was only introduced in the last century.
-Prior to the work published by Freud and Jung, Astrology had already been around for all of human history — it was and still remains a useful and specific system for describing the complex, somewhat intangible, subtle components of human personality, behavior patterns, and the alchemy of relationships.
+Prior to the work published by Freud and Jung, Astrology had already been around for all of human history — it was and still remains a useful and specific vocabulary for describing the complex, somewhat intangible, subtle components of human personality, behavior patterns, and the alchemy of relationships.